 Expatriate shot dead in Jashore

-An expatriate was shot dead by miscreants in front of his house in Jashore's Sadar upazila early today.
+Criminals shot and killed an expatriate who was visiting his village home on vacation in Jashore Sadar upazila early yesterday.

-The deceased, Meher Ali, returned to Bangladesh from Kuwait on July 24.
+Meher Ali, 40, who was living and working in Kuwait, arrived in Bangladesh on July 24.

-Meher Ali's brother-in-law Ali Hossain said criminals shot the victim in his head when he was closing the main gate of his house at Baziatola village around 12:30am, reports our Benapole correspondent.
+The victim's brother-in-law, Ali Hossain, said Meher was shot in the head when he went out to close the outer gate of his house at Baziatola village under Churamankati union around 12:30am.

-Family members took him to Jashore General Hospital, where doctors declared him dead.
-The body was kept at the mortuary of the hospital, he said.
+When family members took him to Jashore General Hospital, doctors declared him dead on arrival.
+His body was kept at the mortuary of the hospital for an autopsy.

-Ali Hossain further said that some identified local youths, being supported by Awami League activists, had been demanding Tk five lakh extortion from the family before the fall of the government on August 5.
+Ali Hossain further said that some local youths, identified as supporters of Awami League leaders, had been demanding Tk 5 lakh as extortion money from the family.

-On information, some army persons detained two people in connection with the murder and handed them over to the police station.
+On information, the army detained two people in connection with the murder and handed them over to the local police station.

-Jashore Kotwali Police Station's duty officer Sub-Inspector Akhtar Hossain said that he heard the incident.
-However, no written complaint was filed till filing of this report at 11:00am..
+Confirming the matter last night, Jashore Kotwali Police Station Sub-Inspector Akhtar Hossain said a case was filed over the murder.

 Comments